-Students of all nationalities are eligible for admission to Fukuoka International School.
+Fukuoka International School (FIS) welcomes all nationalities for admissions.
 The school's mission is to serve the international community legally living in Japan for work.
-For this reason the school has the following admissions priority.
+For this reason, the school has the following admissions priority.

 Testing of English proficiency may be required for both elementary and secondary school students.
 At the secondary level, mathematics proficiency testing may also be required.